 - Identifying and providing equipment to help you,

 - Planning for and making adaptations to your home,

 - Explaining how you can use equipment / adaptions to carry out tasks.

 If you or someone you know, would benefit from Occupational Therapy input, you can make a referral to the Advice and Referral Centre by:

 - Discussing the suitability of occupational therapy in meeting your/their needs by calling 020 8825 8000

 If following a conversation with the social care advice and referral centre it is decided that occupational therapy input is the best way to help you, you will be referred for an occupational therapy assessment.

-An occupational therapy assessment will be carried out in your home and will consider what you want to be able to do and how occupational therapy can help you to do so.
+An occupational therapy assessment will either be carried out in your home or over the telephone and will consider what you want to be able to do and how occupational therapy can help you to do so.